 After growing up in Chicago, Molly now calls Atlanta home.
 She lives in City of Atlanta with her husband and their three children.
 Every chance they get, the Epsteins escape to the North Georgia Mountains for hiking, wake-boarding, and star-gazing.

-Jonathan Buck is an independent consultant advising executive-level clients to frame and solve critical, complex strategic problems primarily in the US healthcare, biotechnology, and pharmaceutical industries.
-He has also worked with financial services, technology, and consumer products clients and abroad in Germany and South Africa.
-Previously, Mr. Buck was a Case Team Leader with Monitor Group in the Cambridge and San Francisco offices and led Monitor’s US GLBT recruiting.
-He served as the Executive Director of the 2007 and 2008 conferences and has served on the OUBC board since its inception in 2004.
+Prior to joining Genentech, Mr. Buck was an independent consultant advising executive- level clients to frame and solve critical strategic problems primarily in the US healthcare, biotechnology, and pharmaceutical industries.
+He also worked with financial services, technology, and consumer products clients in the US and abroad in Germany and South Africa.
+Earlier in his career, Mr. Buck was a Case Team Leader with Monitor Group in the Cambridge and San Francisco offices and led Monitor’s US GLBT recruiting.
+He served as the Executive Directory of the 2007 and 2008 OUBC, has been a Director on the O4U board since its inception in 2004, and served as the O4U Treasurer from 2009 to 2013.

 Mr. Buck graduated magna cum laude from Cornell University with Bachelor of Science and Master of Engineering degrees in Operations Research and Industrial Engineering.
 Between these two programs, he was an analyst with BlackRock in the Fund Administration group in New York.
-He currently resides in San Francisco with his husband Zack.
+He currently lives in the San Francisco Bay Area with his husband Zack and 1-year old sons Alex and Judah.

+Peter Hart is currently a student at the Harvard Business School after several years an Associate at AEA Investors.
+At AEA, he served as an investment professional in their $2.5B Middle Market fund where he was focused on making investments in the consumer / retail and social media / marketing services space.
 Prior to joining AEA, he was a Consultant in the Chicago office of the Boston Consulting Group where he worked with his clients to solve some of their most challenging strategy questions.
-He spent the majority of his time in the financial services practice area primarily advising banks, hedge funds, and asset managers.
+He spent the majority of his time in the financial services practice area primarily advising banks, hedge funs, and asset managers.

 Mr. Hart graduated with high honors from Indiana University, where he received a Bachelor of Science in Business with concentrations in Finance, Entrepreneurship, and Real Estate.
 During his freshman year at IU, he founded Everest Real Estate L.L.C, which owns and operates a portfolio of five residential properties in Bloomington, Indiana.
-He serves as Executive Director of the Out for Undergrad Business Conference, overseeing all aspects of conference planning.
+He also serves as the Treasurer and as a Board member of Out for Undergrad.